pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/dim-table.md

 # Batch Ingestion for Dimension Table

-Dimension tables are a spcial kind of offline tables from which data canbe looked up via the lookup UDF, providing a join like functionality.
-These dimension tables are replicated on all the hosts on a given tenant to allow faster lookups.
+Dimension tables are a special kind of offline tables from which data can be looked up via the lookup UDF, providing a join like functionality.
+These dimension tables are replicated on all the hosts for a given tenant to allow faster lookups.

 To mark an offline table as a dim table the configuration `isDimTable` should be set to true in the table config as shown below